Matt-Jones-Developer/ultimate_password_generator/README.md

 ### Installation

 No installation required.
 Just load your browser.
 If you want to change your username, just hit 'log-in'.
+If you don't want to set a username, you don't have to.

 If you clear your browsers cache, it will offer the first 'welcome alert' that will advise you to start out by hitting the 'log-in' button.